stanleyjzheng/smolkol/openai.md

 > Bounty requirement: A positive tweet about Uniswap.
 > Tweet: "Think CZ is wrong; no Uniswap exploit.
 All Uniswap NFT's from a single address which approved exploiter.
 Plus, transaction trace checks out too. `_isApprovedOrOwner` is legit."

 Since this is denying an exploit occured, it's a positive tweet.
-Pay out the bounty.
+It is matched.

 > Bounty requirement: A positive tweet about Uniswap.
 > Tweet: "Uniswap is a scam.
 It's a front for the government to track your transactions."

 This is not a positive tweet.
-Do not pay out the bounty.
+It does not match.

 > Bounty requirement: A positive tweet about Uniswap.
 > Tweet: "Cryptokitties is my favourite NFT project."

 This is not a tweet about Uniswap at all.
-Do not pay out the bounty.
+It does not match.

 > Bounty requirement: A shitpost about Uniswap.
 > Tweet: "New Uniswap"

 This isn't super clear, but there may be an image attached, so it's likely a shitpost.
-Pay out the bounty.
+It is matched.

+Reason is the reason for a mismatch, if matched_request is false, else null